 If you find that your cherry tree is under-watered, there are a couple of effective things you can do.

 First, apply 2 inches of compost around the drip line of the tree every 1-2 months.
-Aside from providing nutrients (and potentially replacing fertilizer), the compost will help build the richness of the soil.
-This is beneficial because the soil’s richness directly impacts how much water it can hold.
-For context, every 1% increase in a soil’s organic matter can help it hold 20,000 gallons more water per acre.
+Aside from providing nutrients (and potentially replacing fertilizer), compost helps build the soil’s richness.
+And the soil’s richness directly impacts how much water it can hold.
+For example, every 1% increase in a soil’s organic matter can help it hold 20,000 gallons more water per acre (source).